iteravirgo/bcsitera.github.io/apps/contract-management/docs/en-US/help.md

 | Name and Description** | For entering contract and short description.
 | Partner No.* | Allows to choose contract partner from **Contact list**.
 If contact is related to a **Customer** or **Vendor** then related information will be displayed on **Relations** tab  on fields _Customer No. and Name_ and _Vendor No. and Name_.
 | Contract Type* | Defines if it is a purchase, sales or other type of contract.
 Option also defines if that contract can be chosen to Purchase document (**Purchase**) or to Sales document (**Sales**).
-|Main Contract No. | Allows to group contracts under a common value (Main Contract), that can be chosen from **Contract List**.
+|Main Contract No. | Allows to group contracts under a common value (Main Contract), that can be chosen from **Contract List** filtered by field **Main Contract**.
 Default value is contract's own number.
+|Main Contract| Allows that contract to be chosen as main contract.
 |External Contract No. | Allows to enter partners contract number.
 | Start and End Dates** | Allows to define validity dates of the contract.
 Field is informative.
 | Amount** | Allows to enter contract amount, this amount is base for calculating the reminder of the contract.
 | Amount Incl.
 VAT | Allows to enter contract amount including VAT.
-| Payment Terms | Allows to define agreed payment terms (informative field).
+| Payment Terms | Allows to define agreed payment terms.
+Value will be transferred to Sales/Purchase header after chosing contract in document header.
+|Salesperson/Purchaser Code| Specifies a code for the salesperson/purchaser who is responsible for the contract.
+Value will be transferred to Sales/Purchase header after chosing contract in document header.
 | Blocked | Allows to mark contract as Blocked.
 Contract will no longer be displayed in drop down list on purchase and sales documents, job and job planning lines.

 *_Fields that must be filled_
-**_Fields taht are advisable to fill_
+**_Fields that are advisable to fill_

 Fields displayed on fast tab **Relations** (Customer No. and Name, Vendor No. and Name) are filled automatically after partner selection.
 Fields will only be filled if the selected **Contact** is related to **Customer** and/or **Vendor**.
 If the relation will be created later, then contract must be updated manually by pressing button **Update Customer/Vendor link** on contract card.
 This updates Contact's relations with Customer and Vendor on contract.